cmu-phil/tetrad-fx/README.md

 This project is a bit of a mess at the moment but will hopefully clear up in a few days.
 2023-9-16.
-We are aiming for a first draft of this project with at least a workable subset of functionality by the end of September.
+We are aiming for a first draft of this project (without any modeling facilities) with at least a workable subset of functionality by the end of September.
 Please bear with.